“Well listen, I'm going to go mingle a bit.”

 You're at a party with lots of people.
 You've been standing and talking with someone for a few minutes, but now you want to end the conversation so that you can talk to other people as well.
-You say:
+You say this to be polite.

 Well listen, I'm going to go mingle a bit.